THE STORY BEHIND THE NEWLOOK IDEA HOME - PT 1

 Article 3 Hero

 Every home has a story, but some are more interesting than others.
-That’s definitely the case with the NEWLOOK Idea Home, designed and currently under construction in Chicago’s North Shore area by Michael Freiburger, owner of NEWLOOK Design+Build+Development.
+Such is the case with the NEWLOOK Idea Home, designed and now nearly built by Michael Freiburger, owner of NEWLOOK design | build + development.

 What’s interesting starts with the basics: the lot for the custom spec home is in a floodplain, in a floodway, and encapsulates an isolated wetlands.